Colorado Criminal Record Services

 This Information is for You

-You can get started now by using our Secure Eligibility Test, or you can give us a call at (844) 947-3732 to see if our legal staff is available for a free consultation.
-However, be aware that our staff is often busy with current clients and a high volume of calls and appointments.
+You can get started by using our Secure Eligibility Test, or you can give us a call at (844) 947-3732 to see if our legal staff is available for a free consultation.
+Be aware that our staff is often busy with current clients and a high volume of calls and appointments.
 If you’re serious about getting rid of your record, your best bet is to take our Secure Eligibility Test and then schedule an appointment to discuss your results and options.

-Advantages of Record Sealing and Expungement
+Legal Effects of Record Sealing and Expungement

 Some of the potential benefits of expunging your criminal record in Colorado include: